 - When you visit our website, we will also collect details including, but not limited to, your IP Address, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.

 - We would also gather information during any Live Chat sessions via our websites.

 How do we collect your data?

-- Information you provide to us including via our website
+- Information you provide to us including via customer surveys and our website.